 Investments are classified as available-for-sale debt securities and are recognized at fair value.
 Changes in fair value are recorded in Other comprehensive income until they are realized, at which time they are reclassified to results.
-Revenue from these investments, calculated using the effective interest method, is recognized in the statement of income and comprehensive income.
+Revenue from these investments, calculated using the effective interest method, is recognized in results.